 A number of cardiac medications are commonly prescribed to help minimise the risk of your artery reoccluding (blocking up again), as well as reducing cardiovascular disease risk factors (to prevent another blockage).

-The thing you have to remember is that when it comes to coronary artery disease, it’s not always a case of the doctor “fixing it” with an angioplasty/stent procedure.
+The thing you have to remember is that when it comes to coronary artery disease, it’s not always a case of the doctor “fixing it” with surgery.
 There is always a risk of blockages in other arteries.

-So while I’m not particularly a fan of pumping people full of meds, there are times where they can be a valuable adjunct to reduce your risk of a heart attack whilst making lifestyle changes.
+So while I’m not a fan of pumping people full of medications, there are times where they can be a valuable adjunct to reduce your risk of a heart attack whilst making lifestyle changes.

 Beta-blockers slow down your heart rate which also helps to reduce blood pressure and, consequently, workload on the heart.
 They also help relax your blood vessels which can help improve blood flow and reduce or prevent chest pain (angina).

 Blood thinning medications like aspirin and Clopidogrel (Plavix) reduce the ability of your blood to clot, making it easier for blood to flow through narrowed arteries and reducing your risk of a heart attack.

 Nitrates (such as nitroglycerin) are a common anti-angina medication which relax and widen your blood vessels to allow more blood flow to your heart muscle.
 Nitroglycerin comes in small tablets that you place under your tongue when having chest pain.